drush211/Speedruns/Games/Chrono_Cross/Guides/Any%.md

 ## I feel like I've been here before...
 (Split 19)

   * Hit the altar, and go up the elevator.
+  * Remember your training from split 1, and head to the same area.
+Best of luck with your dodging here, but you are likely going to have to accept a run away or 2.
+  * **Bunyip (420/10 then 1260/10)**
+    * Leena - 1/2/2 (Get to level 5)
+    * Glenn - 2/3/Magnify, replace with 1s to get to lvl 5 if attacked.
+    * Serge - 1
+    * Leena - IceBlast (should transform)
+    * Serge - 2/2 (Get to Level 5)
+    * Leena - 2/2 (Get to Level 5)
+    * Glenn - 1/1/... until attack/Aquaball
+    * Serge - Aquaball
+    * Leena - 1/FrogPrince
+    * Serge - 1/Luminaire
+    * Leena - 1/Aquaball
+    * Pray you don't get here, but if so 2/2 your way to victory with Glenn and Serge.

+## General Viper (Split 20)

+  * Try and dodge everything to get back to the center platform.
+  * **General (861/7)**
+    * Serge - 1/Strengthen on Glenn
+    * Leena - 1/EagleEye on Glenn
+    * Glenn - 3/3
+    * Leena - 1/1/1/BushBasher
+    * Serge - 1/1
+    * Glenn - 3/3/SonicSword
+    * Heal with Consumables

+## Lynx (Split 21)

+  * **Lynx (1050/7)**
+    * Serge - 2/3/WeakMinded
+    * Glenn - 1/2/2
+    * Leena - 3/3
+    * Glenn - 1/2/3
+    * Serge - 3/3
+    * Glenn - Magnify
+    * Leena - PhotonBeam
+    * Serge - 3 (1/2 if not Lvl 5)
+    * Glenn - Defend
+    * Serge - Luminaire
+    * Glenn - 2/3
+    * Leena - Aquaball
+    * Don't heal as we are done with these characters for now.

+## Radius (Split 22)

+  * Multiple cut scenes here, so possibly bathroom break/food time?
+  * Cut Scene 1 - 0:32
+  * Cut Scene 2 - 0:45
+  * **Party**
+    * Defend and let them finish you.
+  * Cut Scene 3 - 0:51
+  * Cut Scene 4 - 1:00
+  * Now that you have lynx, climb the ladder and go knock down an orange.
+When Sprigg leaves enter the house.
+  * Rename Sprigg to S.
+  * Enter the lighthouse at the top of the hill.
+  * Enter door to the left, and then follow the Serge on the bottom to figure out which door to open.
+  * Rename Harle to H
+  * Head all the way down, and enter the pit at the bottom.
+No switches need to be hit.
+  * Head out of the marsh, and back to Opassa Beach.
+  * Menu
+    * Harle (Equip) - Remove Mythril Mail
+    * Lynx (Equip) - Mythril Mail/Dragoon Gauntlet/Dragoon Gauntlet/Ivory Helmet
+    * Sprigg (Equip) - Gold Earring/Dragoon's Honor
+    * Harle (Equip) - Iron Mail/Magic Ring
+  * Arni Village, Harle First and select out to move Lynx when you hit ramp.
+  * Go talk to Serge's Mom
+  * **Radius (787/7)**
+    * Sprig - 1/1/... until Lagoonate
+    * Lynx - 2/3
+    * Lagoon - 2/3
+    * Lynx - 2/2/2
+    * Lagoon - 3/3
+    * Heal with Consumables

+## Dear lord this split lasts for ever...
+(Split 23)

+  * Rename Radius to R
+  * Put Lynx in front then swap to Harle as the leader to have Lynx in back.
+  * Head to Termina, then go to the left just up the stairs and talk to the guard.
+  * Shop
+    * Max Capsules
+    * 11 Antidote
+    * 11 Brace
+    * 11 Blackout
+    * 5 HealAll
+    * 2 AeroBlaster
+    * 21 IceBlast
+  * To Viper Manor, and straight to the entrance (now ruins).
+Go to the right, and enter the hut which leads to an underground cavern.
+Up and to the left.
+    Now that you are in the sewers, make your way up the ladder and head up to meet Norris.
+  * Norris renamed to N.
+  * Go to the port and board the boat.
+Now head to Marbule.
+Go talk to the guy on the bridge, ask about the dead sea and run away.
+You don't have to sit there and listen to him.
+  * Menu
+    * Lynx (Elements) - Remove All,
+                        Level 2 HealAll/HealAll/Blackout,
+                        Level 1 (B)/Cure/TurnBlue/Strengthen/TurnWhite/WeakMinded/AeroBlaster,
+                        Level 4 Magnify,
+                        Level 6 IceBlast
+    * Harle (Elements) - Remove All,
+                         Level 2 HealAll/HealAll/Revive,
+                         Level 1 TurnBlue/EagleEye/TurnRed/TurnWhite/TurnBlack,
+                         Level 4 Panacea/Diminish,
+                         Level 5 Meteorite/AeroBlaster,
+                         Level 6 IceBlast
+    * Sprigg (Elements) - Level 6 PhotonBeam
+  * To the Zelbess.
+Head downstairs and down the ladder to the last room before the guard to talk to the sage.
+Try to follow him through the door, then go talk to Fargo.
+Play him at ...
+Roulette? and try and get the cursor between North and East using paused to make sure it lands there.
+Hold X and unpause and you should hit South.
+Also if Fargo lands on East just hold X.
+  * Go downstairs and notice the cat coming down the stairs.
+Go watch the magic show in the first door past the ladder.
+Re-enter to get turned into cats and go unrig the game.
+Go back and talk to Fargo again.
+After you get access go to the grand slam and talk to the sage.
+When he asks what you want, first choose nothing.
+Then mash.
+  * **Sage (1575/7)**
+    * Sprig - 2/2/1/Lagoonate
+    * Lynx - 1/Strengthen Lagoonate
+    * Harle - 1/Turnblack Lagoonate
+    * Lagoonate - 1/3
+    * Lynx - 2/2/2
+    * Lagoon - 3/3
+    * Lynx - 2/2/2
+    * Lagoon - 3/3

+## Garai (Split 24)

+  * Move Lynx to First
+  * To Dead Sea (use Fiddler Crab)
+  * To Hermit's Hideaway.
+Wait at the top of the ladder until Radius comes out.
+  * Head to Isle of the Damned.
+  * Move Harle to first, then go fight the Willow Wisps before the next part.
+  * **Willow Wisp**
+    * Harle - 3/3/Iceblast (Moonbeams if you miss or have 3 wisps.
+    * Lynx - 1/2/2/Glidehook if necessary
+  * Drag the next willow wisp to the white knight and kill him there.
+Then move Lynx to first.
+  * **WightKnight**
+    * Lynx - 2/3/2
+    * Sprigg - 1/x (LV 6)
+    * Lynx - 2/2
+    * Harle - 1/2/2 (LV 5)
+    * Lynx - WeakMinded-3
+    * Harle - Defend
+    * Lynx - Magnify-2
+    * Harle - Meteorite+3
+    * Sprigg - PhotonBeam+3
+    * Must kill with Sprigg, so do whatever is left (if any) with Sprigg.
+  * Sprigg First
+  * **Garai (2086/6)**
+    * **Early dopple strat**
+    * Sprigg - 1/2/2/WKnight
+    * Harle - 1/x Diminish-2
+    * WKnight - 2/3
+    * Lynx - 1/1/Strengthen WKnight
+    * Harle - 1/TurnBlack
+    * WKnight - 2/3
+    * Lynx - 1/1/2/GlideHook
+    * WKnight - 2/3
+    * Heal with Consumables
+    * **Late dopple strat**
+    * Sprigg - 1/x (until Garai attack)
+    * Harle - 1/x/Diminish-2
+    * Sprigg - 1/x/WKnight
+    * Lynx - 1/1/2/Strengthen-3 WKnight
+    * WKnight - 3/3
+    * Harle - 1/TurnBlack (HealAll-2 if needed)
+    * Lynx - 2
+    * WKnight - 3/3
+    * Lynx - 2/2/GlideHook
+    * WKnight - 3/3
+    * Heal with Consumables

+## (Split 25)

+  * Move Lynx to first.
+  * To the Dead Sea.

 [1]: https://docs.google.com/document/d/1ZciCKOh_N4B72tVN1JpZqmzniRTtcfrBXuAjzNWJeyE
 [2]: ./General_Knowledge.md